Policy

 The Australian Red Cross Lifeblood collects, tests and processes fresh blood products.

+The NBA negotiates and manages contracts for Australia's supply of blood and blood products and services.
 Manufacturers are responsible for producing safe and effective blood products.
-Lifeblood and CSL Behring make Australian products, while various overseas manufacturers make imported products.
+Lifeblood and CSL Behring make products for the Australian market, while various overseas manufacturers make products imported into Australia.